- Accident and Emergency

 The Inflammatory Eye Diseases Service is an internationally acclaimed highly specialised supra-regional service treating a large range of sight-threatening conditions many associated with systemic diseases where the immune system misbehaves.
 These patients have complex needs and we excel at providing a bespoke, personalised, team based multi-professional approach.
 This involves direct integration with a panel of experts including rheumatologists, immunologists, renal physicians, dermatologists, oral medicine, clinical psychology and specialist nurse practitioners.

 The key areas of expertise focus on severe sight-threatening immune-mediated inflammatory eye diseases involving the ocular surface (the protective layer in front of the eye), uveitis (inflammation inside the eye) and scleritis (inflammation of the white of the eye).
-Specifically, we are one of only three National Centres of Excellence for Behçet’s Disease (Hyperlink to webpage) and recognised Quaternary Centre for Ocular Immunobullous Disease and Conjunctival Scarring Disorders such as ocular mucous membrane pemphigoid and Stevens-Johnson Syndrome/Toxic Epidermal Necrolysis.
+Specifically, we are one of only three National Centres of Excellence for Behçet’s Disease and recognised Quaternary Centre for Ocular Immunobullous Disease and Conjunctival Scarring Disorders such as ocular mucous membrane pemphigoid and Stevens-Johnson Syndrome/Toxic Epidermal Necrolysis.

 We offer a range of highly specialised diagnostic and monitoring strategies such as: